-The sunrise is early here but what most people don’t understand that while sunrise might happen at 445AM, there is the soft glow of sun at 330, as the sun ever so slowly rises.
+The sunrise is early here, but what most people don’t understand that while sunrise might happen at 445AM, there is the soft glow of the sun at 330, as the sun ever so slowly rises.
 And for about an hour, a butterscotch sky illuminates evergreen hills circling small islands throughout this archipelago.
-We steamed south through the sound from Vaxholm and to the small channel which heads south to the Baltic Sea.
+We steamed south through the sound from Vaxholm and to the small channel, which heads south to the Baltic Sea.
 Stockholm is not a coastal city.
 Instead, it is nestled deep within a myriad of inlets and islands.
 It will take us about 3-4hr to reach the sea from here, along a convoluted course in around rocks and islands.
-Quite an elaborate ferry system exist here, as travel is most efficiently done by boat.
+Quite an elaborate ferry system exists here, as travel is most efficiently done by boat.
 Ferry service includes the smallest of islands, even those inhabited by only a few homes.
 One may simply walk out to the ferry landing and wave down a passing vessel to get a ride.
 Similarly, mail service is done the same way.
-Mail bags are hung upon metal post at the ferry landing.
-As the ferry approaches, the mailman walks to the bow with a long stick to collect or deposit a mail bag.
+Mailbags are hung upon a metal post at the ferry landing.
+As the ferry approaches, the mailman walks to the bow with a long stick to collect or deposit a mailbag.

 The rather complex islands surrounding Stockholm contributed to the security and stability of the city.
 An invading force by sea was vulnerable as it approached the city through this hazardous maze.